ClouDesire/docusaurus/docs/channel.md

 ### Scenario 1: Self-Billing

+* Cloudesire invoicing engine is not used
-* Cloudesire provides to the Reseller the _billing instructions_ (namely: who is consuming what, and respective duration)
+* Cloudesire provides the Reseller with the _billing instructions_ (namely: who is consuming what, and respective duration) via [API Layer](api.md)
-* The Reseller invoices to its End-Customer, and collects the payment through its own properties (online or offline).
+* The Reseller invoices to its End-Customers, and collects the payment through its own properties (online or offline).

 More info on [Self-billing section](billing.md#self-billing).

-### Scenario 2: Billing on behalf
+### Scenario 2: Default Billing

-* Cloudesire invoices the End Customer with Parent or Distributor or Reseller administrative data (VAT, etc.) – can be set for each Reseller
+* Cloudesire invoices the End Customer with Parent (by default) or Distributor or Reseller administrative data (VAT, etc.)
-* Cloudesire collects payments through its own payment gateways
+* Cloudesire collects payments through the Parent Payment Gateway
+* Cloudesire provides the Parent with specific **reports** listing the due amounts for each actor of the chain (Distributors, Resellers, Cloud Providers, ISV)
-* Cloudesire pays back each due amount up the chain to ISVs, Parent, Distributors, Resellers, Cloud Providers
+* The Parent pays back each due amount up the chain.

-### Scenario 3: Billing

-* Cloudesire invoices the End Customer with Parent or Distributor or Reseller administrative data (VAT, etc.) – can be set for each Reseller
-* Cloudesire collects payments, through the payment gateways of the Parent or Reseller
-* Cloudesire calculates each due amount, to be paid by who has collected the payment along the chain to ISVs, Parent, Distributors, Resellers, Cloud Providers

 ### Order placement